fieldtrip/website/workshop/aarhus/beamformingerf.md

 ## (MEG) Reconstructing the time course of activity in the primary motor cortex

 The ultimate motivation of source analysis of M/EEG data is the reconstruction of the time course of the neural activity at a particular location.
 The following section will demonstrate how to achieve this.
-First we have to compute a leadfield at the desired location (e.g. M1 identified in the previous steps) using **[ft_prepare_leadfield](https://github.com/fieldtrip/fieldtrip/blob/release/ft_prepare_leadfield.m)**.
+First we have to compute a leadfield at the desired location (e.g., M1 identified in the previous steps) using **[ft_prepare_leadfield](https://github.com/fieldtrip/fieldtrip/blob/release/ft_prepare_leadfield.m)**.
 The only difference to the previous leadfield computation is that instead of discretizing the brain into multiple grid locations we now focus only on the location within the primary motor cortex.
 Next, we repeat the above steps, i.e. covariance matrix computation using **[ft_timelockanalysis](https://github.com/fieldtrip/fieldtrip/blob/release/ft_timelockanalysis.m)** and **[ft_sourceanalysis](https://github.com/fieldtrip/fieldtrip/blob/release/ft_sourceanalysis.m)**.
 Finally, we will multiply the data consisting the single trial observations with the spatial filters at the desired location.
 This is commonly known as virtual sensor computation and has been also covered in [the virtual sensors tutorial](/tutorial/virtual_sensors) in the context of different task demands.

 ##### Compute leadfield at desired location